Study Away FAQ Page

 When should I participate?

 Many students will study abroad/away during their sophomore or junior year, though some can even go during the beginning of their senior year if their remaining course flexibility allows it.
 Some majors (such as education) will be limited due to the need to complete critical classes or courses that are not offered on rotation each semester.
-Students should consult closely with their academic advisor and the Study Abroad or NSE Coordinator to ensure that participation will not interfere with normal academic progress.
+Students should consult closely with their academic advisor and the Falcon Success Center to ensure that participation will not interfere with normal academic progress.
 Students should also be aware of the start and end dates of all programs abroad/away to make sure that they coincide rather than conflict with those of UM.

 Where should I go?